buluma/buluma/README.md

 Always willing to learn new things.

+Welcome to my little world.

+A little preview

 #### 👷 Check out what I'm currently working on

 - [buluma/ansible-role-openjdk](https://github.com/buluma/ansible-role-openjdk) - Install and configure OpenJDK on your system. (today)